musfiraahmed31/musfiraahmed31/README.md

 - **Management Team Member** @ *CodeWar Season III (HITEC University)* — Focused on event management, team coordination, and facilitating a massive hackathon environment.
 - **Digital Marketing Intern** @ *GlaxIT* — Applied digital marketing strategies and grew my cross-functional skill set.

----

-### 🤝 Let's Collaborate!
-I am always looking to expand my network and work on exciting projects.
-Feel free to reach out if you want to collaborate on:
-- 💻 **Open Source Projects:** Especially those focused on web development and solving real-world challenges.
-- 🎨 **Front-End Design:** Bringing creative UI/UX concepts to life using HTML, CSS, JavaScript, and Bootstrap.
-- 🚀 **Hackathons & Tech Events:** I love the energy of hackathons (having managed one myself!) and am always down to join a team.

----

 ### 🌐 Connect with Me:
 <div align="center">